Litesound: After Eurovision

 In 2013, Alex Kolchin left the band.
 The new additions to the band were Artyom and Egor Doronkin, who are also brothers.
 Together they recorded the Christmas single "Shooting Star" accompanied with a music video.
 The Doronkin brothers left the band in 2015, while Andrey Ravovoy joined.
 Alex Kolchin returned to collaborate with Litesound on a cover of the Russian entry for Eurovision Song Contest 2015 "A Million Voices" by Polina Gagarina.
-On 16 April 2015, Litesound celebrated their 10th Anniversary and released a new song for the occasion, "Give Me Your Hand".
+On 16 April 2015, Litesound celebrated their 10th anniversary and released a new song for the occasion, "Give Me Your Hand".

 In 2016, Litesound joined forces with Moldovan singer Katherine to enter the Eurovision Song Contest in Sweden, making this their 5th Eurovision attempt.
 After auditioning, they reached the semi-finals to represent Moldova with the song "Imagine".
-However, on 1 February it was announced that Katherine & Litesound withdrew their entry from the national selection due to personal reasons.
+However, on 1 February it was announced that Katherine & Litesound withdrew their entry from the national selection for personal reasons.

 Andrey Ravovoy left the band in 2016.
 After the departure of Ravovoy, the band released the single "Together (Young.Wild.Brave)".
 In 2017, they released "The Whole World", a song composed by international songwriters.
 Prior to the release of the song Evgeny Balchuys joined the band, becoming the new bassist.
 Andrey Ravovoy returned as the band's drummer in 2017.
 On 11 December 2017, Litesound released a teaser for their long-awaited second album, to be released in 2018, and the release of three new music videos.
 On 30 September 2018, Litesound released their long-awaited second album Litesound.
 In April 2019, Andrey Ravovoy and the band parted ways for a second time.
 On 25 June 2019, Litesound released the song "Champion", which was released as the official song to the European Games 2019 taking place in Minsk, Belarus.
 On 15 December 2019, they released their new single "Fight For The Dream", a song for the 2020 World Junior Ice Hockey Championships – Division I A held in Belarus.

+2020 and beyond

+In 2020, the musicians criticised the policy of the Belarusian authorities regarding the COVID-19 pandemic.
+After that, the group was denied concerts on July 3 and participation in the Slavianski Bazaar.
+In July 2020, Litesound released a Belarusian-language version of "We Are the Heroes".
+The group spoke at a rally in support of Sviatlana Tsikhanouskaya.

+On 13 October 2022, the Karyakin brothers and their parents were detained by the SOBR (special rapid response unit) soldiers in full gear.
+In March 2023, all four were sentenced to several years of restriction of freedom for participating in the 2020 protests.